 When we first entered the Royal Navy Museum, we were greeted by our guide for the day, David.
 After a quick introduction to the team, he led us through the museum to the WW1 section.

-The museum focused on the Hartlepool bombings and had some interesting information on the people who lived there at the time.
-We were first asked to view a documentary style projection which was voiced by an older gentleman and provided some imagery to support the speech.
-The projection provided an insight into World War 1, such as the development of chemical warfare and women beginning to be employed into ammunition’s whilst the men went out to fight the war.
+The museum focused on the Hartlepool bombings and had some interesting information on the people who lived in Hartlepool at the time.
+We watched a documentary style projection which was voiced by an older gentleman.
+The projection provided an insight into World War 1, such as the development of chemical warfare and women beginning to be employed in ammunition factories whilst the men went off to fight on the front line.

 Jade, Steering Committee